microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 Dev Boxes are VM instances that are created in your Azure subscription and managed behind the scene using Intune.
 They are fully managed by Microsoft and are automatically updated with the latest security patches and updates.
 Dev Boxes is designed for developers.

-The goal of this lab is to create a project in the Dev Center and assign Dev Box definitions to it.
-You will also create Dev Box pools for a project and assign the Dev Box definitions to them.
-The developers assigned to the project will then be able to create Dev Boxes on demands.
+The goal of this lab is to create a project in the Dev Center that represent the project of your team.
+Then you will assign Dev Box definitions to it and create Dev Box pools.
+The developers assigned to the project will then be able to deploy Dev Boxes on demands.
 You will also see how to enable customizations for the Dev Boxes using catalogs.

 ## Create a Dev Box definition

-To reflect a real-world scenario, we will create two Dev Box definitions, one for the frontend and one for the backend.
+To reflect a real-world scenario, you will create two Dev Box definitions, one for the frontend and one for the backend.
 The Dev Box definitions will have different sizes and configurations to meet the needs of the developers working on the frontend and the backend.

 <div class="task" data-title="Tasks">